 Harley Davidson bikes are expensive but its fans are brand loyal.

-Yes, Star Trek is one of the leading brand loyalty examples.
+Yes, Star Wars is one of the leading brand loyalty examples.
 The franchise has had five TV series, many books, and nine movies.
 Not to mention, more-than-you-can-count conventions.

-It’s unlikely any of this would have happened if Star Trek did have loyal fans.
+It’s unlikely any of this would have happened if Star Wars didn’t have loyal fans.

-And because of these avid followers, the Star Trek franchise has grossed hundreds of millions of dollars.
+And because of these avid followers, the Star Wars franchise has grossed hundreds of millions of dollars.

-One of the stores using Gameball’s loyalty programs created its tiers and badges using Star Trek characters.
+One of the stores using Gameball’s loyalty programs created its tiers and badges using Star Wars characters.

 The Coca-Cola and Pepsi have been going at it for decades.